digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 .. warning::
-    Once a node starts with a KMS as its provider it can no longer be reverted without a full reset of the node (i.e., database pruning and re-generation of all keys).
+    Once a node starts with a KMS as its provider it can no longer be reverted without a full reset of the node (i.e., re-generation of node identity and all keys).

 .. _manual-aws-ksm-key-rotation: